 Hopefully, the sun will shine enough for children to stay off their phones and other electronic devices this week, but as the kids are away from school, thoughts may turn to what they might be getting up to online and how to make sure they are using digital and social media safely.
 Here are some tips from Air Social Digital Marketing Agency on how to help your children use their screen time wisely.

 Lay down the rules

-In the same way that you wouldn’t abide your children behaving badly or being mean in the playground or at home, make sure they realise the same rules apply online.
-It’s very easy to hide behind a screen and forget that there are real people the other side so make it clear that you expect your kids to treat others with respect and to never post hurtful or embarrassing messages.
-Equally, encourage them to always tell you if they are at the receiving end of bullying or hurtful messages.
+In the same way that you wouldn’t abide by your children misbehaving or being mean in the playground or at home, make sure they realise the same rules apply online.
+It’s very easy to hide behind a screen and forget that there are real people the other side so make it clear that you expect your kids to treat others with respect and never to post hurtful or embarrassing messages.
+Equally, encourage them always to tell you if they are at the receiving end of bullying or hurtful messages.